haiku/website/content/about/faq.md

 such as RISC-V, PowerPC, Sparc, and ARM.
 However, it is not clear whether these will be supported or not.
 What platforms we support in the future will heavily depend on the availability of resources to support their development.

-### Will there be a 64-bit version of Haiku?
+### Is there a 64-bit version of Haiku?
 Yes.
-For R1 we are targeting two architectures, 32-bit x86 (i586 and newer) and 64-bit x86_64.
-The 32-bit release is compatible with the BeOS at a binary and API level.
-The 64-bit release is _not_ binary compatible with BeOS, but still enjoys compatibility with the powerful BeOS API
+Please note that the 64-bit release does _not_ support BeOS binaries, but it is still compatible with the powerful BeOS API
 (while offering modern features).
 The 32-bit Haiku release can run most BeOS applications without modification or recompiling.

 ## Package Management